transientlunatic/IMGWDA/intro-source.rst

+Sources of gravitational waves
+##############################

-The morphologies of abbr:gw signals can be divided roughly into three categories cite:2009LRR....12....2S, which correspond approximately to the classifications of the astrophysical sources which produce them.
+The morphologies of abbr:gw signals can be divided roughly into three categories :cite:`2009LRR....12....2S`, which correspond approximately to the classifications of the astrophysical sources which produce them.

 Continuous
     signals are expected to be produced by sources over long periods of time.
 The primary source of continuous sources for gls:ligo are expected to be abbr:gw pulsars, but in detectors which are sensitive at lower frequencies, such as the proposed gls:lisa mission, the radiation from inspiralling binary systems should also be detectable.
 Stochastic
-    signals are expected to constitute a background of abpl:gw, produced by the black holes at the centres of galaxies cite:1980Natur.287..307B,2001astro.ph..8028P,2003ApJ...583..616J,2008MNRAS.390..192S,
+    signals are expected to constitute a background of abpl:gw, produced by the black holes at the centres of galaxies :cite:`1980Natur.287..307B,2001astro.ph..8028P,2003ApJ...583..616J,2008MNRAS.390..192S`,
     and from the Universe's inflationary period
     cite:1988PhRvD..37.2078A.
 Transient